Outdoor Adventure Tools, Tactics, & Emergency Response Weekend Intensive Training

 Travel basics: Learn simple navigation concepts to keep safe and in control if you must move.

-1. When to/not to travel
+1. When to/not to travel and basic scouting technique

 2. How to use a map and compass, and natural navigation aids